derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500-Linux.md

 - Open both the **original and resized images** using one of the following commands to verify that the function did it's job -- which is to resize the image to 128px x 128px.

+  - Git Bash: `start sample-image.png && start thumbnail.png`
+  - Windows Command Prompt: `sample-image.png && thumbnail.png`
+  - macOS: `open sample-image.png && open thumbnail.png`
-  `eog sample-image.png && eog thumbnail.png`
+  - Linux (if ImageMagick is installed): `display sample-image.png && display thumbnail.png`

 **NOTE**: You can also use your OS's file explorer to open the images if the above commands don't work.